 Small instrumental works with one instrument per part and intended for performance in a domestic or small-room setting.
-String quartets and quintets are self-evidently examples of this genre, along with flute, violin and cello sonatas.
+String quartets are self-evidently examples of this genre, but I have come to the conclusion that Quartets are so distinctive -and quite a cohesive body of work- that they deserve their own classification.
+So, that leaves ‘Chamber’ to describe string quintets, sextets, octets and the like, along with flute, violin, cello and other sonatas.

 Large-scale works that, whilst an orchestra may be present, are principally concerned with a choir performance.
 Requiem masses are a good example of this genre: Verdi’s or Berlioz requires a huge orchestra, for example -but they are clearly more choral in nature than purely orchestral.
 Note that Oratorios are examples of choral works and could well be classified as such.
 However, oratorios tend to contain large parts for solo recitative (the Evangelist, for example), and thus are not ‘purely’ choral in nature.
 I therefore regard oratorios to belong in their own genre, whereas I don’t think requiems and masses in general are sufficiently distinct in nature.